Actions of Herbs

 ■ Trptighna: These herbs are thirst-quenching, e.g. amalaki (Emblica officinalis).

-Chapter IV of SÚtra-sthÁna of Caraka-saÞhitÁ entitled SaÕvirecanaÐatÁÐritÍya starts with six hundred evacuatives.
-Here six hundred evacuatives are described in short which are elaborately discussed in twelve chapters of Kalpa SthÁna.
-Further six location of evacuatives, five sources of KaÒÁya (extract), five types of extract preparation, fifty mahÁkaÒÁya (great extractives) and five hundred KaÒÁyas (extractives) are mentioned.
+Chapter IV of Sutra-sthana of Caraka-samhita starts with six hundred evacuatives.
+Here six hundred evacuatives are described in short which are elaborately discussed in twelve chapters of Kalpa Sthana.
+Further six location of evacuatives, five sources of extract, five types of extract preparation, fifty great extractives and five hundred extractives are mentioned.
 Afterwards latex etc. six location, sweat etc. five sources of extract preparation, svarasa (juice) etc. five types of extract preparations are mentioned.
-Fifty great extractive are described in ten sub-group each contains ten drugs; such as JÍvanÍya etc. As such five hundred extractives are grouped in fifty great extractives.
-Again Lord Àtreya said that this description is neither too expansive nor too much brevity because there is no limitation of expansion and brevity.
+Fifty great extractive are described in ten sub-group each contains ten drugs; such as Jivaniya etc. As such five hundred extractives are grouped in fifty great extractives.
+Again Atreya said that this description is neither too expansive nor too much brevity because there is no limitation of expansion and brevity.

-This description can be sufficient for comprehensive knowledge to low intelligence and for practicing to them and these are for the knowledge of hidden ideas to the intelligent and proficient in inference and for rational consideration.
-Regarding such view of Lord Àtreya, AgniveÐa asked question about the number of dravya in five hundred extractives because of one drug is included in more than one great extractive so number becomes lesser than five hundred of extractives.
-After listening this, Lord Àtreya replied on the basis of rational argument with example.
+This description can be sufficient for comprehensive knowledge to low intelligence and for practising to them and these are for the knowledge of hidden ideas to the intelligent and proficient in inference and for rational consideration.
+Regarding such view of Atreya, Agnivesa asked the question about the number of dravya in five hundred extractives because of one drug is included in more than one great extractive so number becomes lesser than five hundred of extractives.
+After listening to this, Lord Atreya replied on the basis of rational argument with the example.
 In the end total subjects are summarized in verses.

 Description of five hundred extractives and fifty great extractives indicate the use both single and compound formulations.